subhh/libconnect/README.md

             - dbinfo is removed from links because of changes of the interface.
         - List:
             - Fixed links to top databases
+        - Miniform:
+            -  Fixed Error in new in subject.
     - EZB:
         - Detail:
             - Access conditions added